GluuFederation/docs-gluu-server-prod/docs/source/operation/ce_to_cn_migration.md

     You will be prompted to migrate from CE.

     !!!note
-        The services will not run until the persistence backup date is imported.
+        The services will not run until the persistence backup data is imported.

 1. Import backup data into the persistence manually.